Johnny Cochrane

 Johnny Cochrane was a Scottish football manager.

+Johnny Cochrane was the first Scottish manager to manage FA Cup winning teams.
+The 2nd manager was Alex Ferguson.

 Career

 Cochrane was born in Paisley.
 As a player, he had a short spell with Johnstone in Scottish Division Two, records showing he also acted as the club's secretary, then was their manager in 1915.

 Cochrane was manager of St Mirren from 1916 until 1928.
 He helped the club win the Victory Cup in 1919, the Barcelona Cup in 1922 and the Scottish Cup in 1926, as the Buddies won 2–0 against Celtic at Hampden Park.

 The Paisley-born manager arrived at Sunderland in 1928, replacing Bob Kyle.
 He went on to manage the Wearside club for 500 games, winning the Football League First Division in 1935–36 season.
 Cochrane also led Sunderland to success in the FA Cup with a 3–1 win over Preston North End in the 1937 FA Cup Final.
 He retired as Sunderland manager on 3 March 1939.
 He managed Reading later in 1939, but left after just 13 days in the post.